updated November 2024

-What about goal setting and planning has people hiding under a blanket, running to the hills or busting out the coloured markers and wall planners with giddiness?
-For the record, I’m one of those who show up with coloured pens, electronic and paper calendars and sticky notes galore.
+What is it about goal setting and planning that has people hiding under a blanket, running to the hills or busting out the coloured markers and wall planners with giddiness?
+For the record, I show up with coloured pens, electronic and paper calendars and sticky notes galore.
+I may avoid stationery stores because ten-dollar purchase goals add up quickly with all the coloured sticky notes available for sale.

 Introduction

-Today’s blog post explores the two most significant impediments to goal setting and planning and a process to create great doable goals that complement your lifestyle.
+Today’s blog post explores the two most significant impediments to goal setting and planning and a process for creating great, doable goals that complement one’s lifestyle.

 Whether you’re new to goal setting and planning or this is something you’ve made an active part of your life, you’ll enjoy this fresh approach to goal setting that doesn’t turn goals and plans into second jobs or energy and time suckers.

-Correctly set goals usually achieve their result.
-Let’s first talk about what can get in the way of practical goal setting.
+Correctly set goals usually achieve their results.
+Let’s first discuss what can hinder practical goal setting.
 The two most significant impediments are poor planning and capacity mismatch.

 Capacity mismatch

 For example, you want to grow an orchard within a year when you’ve only experienced several houseplants in your condo.
-Because of the steep learning curve, you will likely struggle to achieve your goal, which will cost you more than you anticipated in money, time and effort.
+Because of the steep learning curve, you will likely struggle to achieve your goal, which will cost you more than you anticipated in terms of money, time, and effort.

-While the above example is extreme, it illustrates the problem most people face with the setting, keeping and successfully concluding goals.
-When setting goals, it’s essential to allocate the time requirement appropriately to the goal and to match it with the required capacity.
+While the above example is extreme, it illustrates most people’s problems with setting, keeping, and successfully completing goals.
+When setting goals, it’s essential to allocate the time requirement appropriately and match it with the required capacity.

 For example, if your goal is to use time blocking to manage your time better, even as you set up the time blocks in your calendar, allow a ramp-up period to adjust your mindset and habits to support your goal.
 If you don’t and aren’t disciplined enough, you will fail your plan because it will become overwhelming and a burden.
 If I want to start a new habit on January 1st, I start the process sometime in November or December.
 Doing this takes the pressure off the January 1st start date and allows me to increase my skills and mindset capacity to meet the goal.

-If you have a goal you haven’t yet met, look at it objectively and ask yourself whether your capacity matches the intent consistently and as needed.
+If you have a goal you haven’t yet met, look at it objectively and ask yourself whether your capacity consistently meets the intent as needed.

 Poor planning

-If you’ve achieved anything worthwhile, you know this experience: It probably took longer than you anticipated and needed more of you than budgeted.
-When looking at your goals, plan conservatively.
-Allow buffers of time, energy and money to account for the unplannable, like illness, shortages, and breakdowns.
+If you’ve achieved anything worthwhile, you know this experience: It probably took longer than you anticipated and required more of you than budgeted.
+When assessing your goals, plan conservatively.
+Allow buffers of time, energy, and money to account for the unplannable, like illness, shortages, and breakdowns.

-Now that we know the two most significant impediments to goal setting and achievement let’s move on to a process that creates goals that actually work by working on the big picture.
+Now that we know the two most significant impediments to goal setting and achievement let’s move on to a process for creating goals that work by focusing on the big picture.

 Big-picture planning

-We often have big and short-term goals running through our minds at any given time.
+We often have significant and short-term goals running through our minds at any time.
 “I have to get an oil change” can run alongside “I need to cut the grass” and “I need to increase my RRSPs.”

 My suggestion with goal-setting is to write down everything you’d like to accomplish in a list of about 50 or more items.
 These are big and small personal and professional goals and what immediately comes to mind.
 You may add to this list as you like.
 This is because plans and priorities change as a natural progression of life.
 Something that matters now may no longer be a goal in a few months or years, and vice versa.

-Next, I recommend picking three items from this list that you’d like to tackle for the year.
+Next, I recommend picking three items from this list you’d like to tackle for the year.

-Also, keeping in mind the effects of poor planning, ensure your three goals are doable.
+Also, considering the effects of poor planning, ensure your three goals are doable.
 For example, if you want to renovate your home but have never done so, create time to research extensively and save capital before you knock down walls.
 Set practical dates for you even as you challenge yourself to achieve your goal.
 This action requires that you know yourself well.

 Intuitive planning